rencfs

 docker ps

-In another terminal, attach to running container with the above ID
+In another terminal, attach to the running container with the above ID

 docker exec -it <ID> /bin/sh